SEL-Columbia/Nigeria_R_Training/presentation_R.md

 ## 6   South-South
 ```

-Can you break down what the last statement did, one by one?
+Question: Can you break down what the last statement did, one by one?

 Row-wise concatenation happens with `rbind`.
 Again, you need the same rows in both data sets: